xNivas/webapp-portal/README.md

 # webapp-portal
 do-this.000webhostapp.com -
-Projekt zrealizowany w ramach zajęć 'Bazy danych i aplikacje mobilne w internecie'.
+Project carried out as part of the 'Databases and mobile applications on the Internet' course.

-Jest to prosty portal internetowy umożliwiający
+It is a simple web portal that allows its users to: register, log in, add and view posts.
-- rejestracje,
+- register,
-- logowanie,
+- log in,
-- dodawanie postów,
+- add posts,
-- przeglądanie ich wg. kategorii lub holistycznie,
+- view and organise them by category,
-- wyświetlanie kont innych użytkowników.
+- view other users' accounts.

-Wykorzystuje on języki HTML, CSS, PHP, bazę danych MySQL oraz bibliotekę Bootstrap w wersji 5.
+It combines HTML, CSS, PHP MySQL DB and Bootstrap 5.